termiiwebtech/Lighthouse/README.md

       -Removed the phone numbers below the fliers.
 The prayer link is a form that is linked to the e-mail and the others  lead to contact us page after clicking on them.

-      - Events & Happenings only instead of  �Events & Happenings at RCCG Lighthouse�.
+      - Events & Happenings only instead of  “Events & Happenings at RCCG Lighthouse”.

       - Added fb, twitter, google drive, YouTube icons